|Indicators – Suncor company totals||GRI Standards||2014||2015||2016||2017||2018|

 - Environmental regulatory fines also align to our Risk Matrix, and reflect financial penalties levied by the Regulator or the Courts and paid in the reporting year as a result of a regulatory non-compliance or exceedance.
 Includes administrative penalties, but not enforcement tickets.

 - Significant spills reflect unplanned or accidental release of material whose impact off property takes longer than 7 months to remediate, or on property one year or more to remediate or reclaim.
 These could be into the environment or into a location that does not usually contain the material, as specified by geographical regulation.

 - Our enterprise wide environmental compliance metrics help identify incidents with our the greatest environmental and regulatory risk.
 The intent of these metrics is to learn from environmental incidents in order to prevent reoccurrence and promote the consistent enterprise-wide application of appropriate mitigations.

 - Since 2014, health and safety data reported for Upstream Terra Nova represents our E&P business segment, including North America Onshore.
 This reflects the significant divestments in our conventional natural gas business since 2013.

-- Since 2014, Upstream Refining & Supply health and safety data includes our St. Clair ethanol plant.
+- Since 2014, Downstream Refining & Supply health and safety data includes our St. Clair ethanol plant.
 Our U.S. operations use the Occupational Health and Safety Administration (OSHA) definitions to classify their injuries, which differ slightly from Canadian standards.

 - Lost time injury is a work related injury that results in lost days from work.
 Fatalities are included in lost time injuries.
 Frequency is calculated as the number of lost time injuries multiplied by 200,000 (based on 100 workers working full time for one year) divided by the actual exposure hours.
 This tells us how many workers who are injured for every 100.
 Prime contractor incident data is excluded from this metric.